Responding to Young Families

 As St. Thomas said, “My Lord and My God,” we aspire for all children to know Christ in the same way.

-In addition, our classes use the Faith and Life curriculum from Ignatius Press.
+To accomplish all of this, our classes use the Faith and Life curriculum from Ignatius Press.
 Through this program, we help students understand the treasures of our faith: the Holy Trinity, the Sacraments, the Bible.
 We study Scripture to help students form a desire to read the Bible.
 It is important that our students know about Jesus being truly present in the Eucharist and how to receive Him when they are old enough.

 The students are taught to love God through genuflecting for Jesus in the Tabernacle, being quiet and respectful in the church building, and making the Sign of the Cross.